ippontech/blog-usa/posts/innovative-snowflake-features.md

 #### Credit Usage and Billing
 All costs for compute resources are based on Snowflake Credits.
 Credits are charged based on the number of Virtual Warehouses used, how long they run and their size.
 There is a one-to-one relationship between the number of servers in a warehouse and the number of credits they consume per hour.
 Warehouses are only billed when they are running.
 Credits are billed per-second, with a 60-second minimum.
 After 1 minute, all subsequent billing is per-second.
 When a warehouse is resized, credits are billed only for the additional servers.

-## Global Services
+## 3. Global Services
 The Global Services layer coordinates and manages the entire Snowflake system.
 It authenticates users, manages sessions and secures data.
-In addition, the Global Services layer performs query optimization and compilation as well as managing Virtual Warehouses so that once a transaction on a virtual warehouse is complete, all virtual warehouses see the new data.
+In addition, the Global Services layer performs query optimization and compilation, as well as managing Virtual Warehouses.
+Using the Global Services layer, Snowflake can ensure that once a transaction on a virtual warehouse is complete, all virtual warehouses see the new data.

 All communication to Snowflake is encrypted from end-to-end.